 Find the answers to frequently asked questions about Powerball.

-Powerball drawings take place every Wednesday and Saturday at approximately 22:59 EST in Tallahassee, Florida.
-Powerball draws will also start to take place on a Monday evening, starting on August 23, 2021, in addition to the draws on Wednesday and Saturday.
+Powerball drawings take place every Monday, Wednesday and Saturday at approximately 22:59 EST in Tallahassee, Florida.

 In most states, tickets are available until an hour before the drawings take place, but the exact cut-off time does vary between jurisdictions.
 You should check with your lottery provider to make sure you purchase tickets in time.